ampify-io/duda-docs/docs/page_speed_test.md

 * More about the data Google displays in the Speed Test: <a href="https://developers.google.com/speed/docs/insights/v5/about#faq" target="_blank">developers.google.com/speed/docs/insights/v5/about#faq</a>
 * More about the issues of measuring AMP page speed: <a href="https://blog.amp.dev/2018/01/17/measuring-amp-performance/" target="_blank">blog.amp.dev/2018/01/17/measuring-amp-performance/</a>

+### reCAPTCHA's effect on page speed

+In AMP pages, reCAPTCHA verification widget is added to any form whose reCAPTCHA verification is turned on in the form's settings.

+Since the reCAPTCHA widget is not native to AMP, it can lower the page seeed score.
+To get the most of your AMP pages, it is highly recommended to **deactivate reCAPTCHA** for forms in pages that are ampified.
+[See instrucionts](/docs/widgets#contact-form)